District of Columbia v. Heller: Decision

 The Opinion of the Court, delivered by Justice Scalia, was joined by Chief Justice John G. Roberts, Jr. and by Justices Anthony M. Kennedy, Clarence Thomas and Samuel Alito.

 Second Amendment findings and reasoning

 The Illinois Supreme Court in People v.
-Aguilar (2013), summed up the Heller's findings and reasoning:
+Aguilar (2013), summed up Heller's findings and reasoning:

 Issues addressed by the majority

 The core holding in D.C. v.
 Heller is that the right to keep and bear arms is an individual right intimately tied to the natural right of self-defense.

 The Scalia majority invokes much historical material to support its finding that the right to keep and bear arms belongs to individuals; more precisely, Scalia asserts in the Court's opinion that the "people" to whom the Second Amendment right is accorded are the same "people" who enjoy First and Fourth Amendment protection: "' The Constitution was written to be understood by the voters; its words and phrases were used in their normal and ordinary as distinguished from technical meaning.
 United States v.
 Sprague, 282 U.S. 716, 731 (1931); see also Gibbons v.
 Ogden, 9 Wheat.
 1, 188 (1824).
 Normal meaning may, of course, include an idiomatic meaning, but it excludes secret or technical meanings ... ."